-Product revenue relates to sales of the Company's commercially available products, and certain miscellaneous parts, accessories and repair services.
+Product revenue relate to sales of the Company's Guardian S and Guardian HLS products, and certain miscellaneous parts, accessories and repair services.
 The Company provides a limited one-year warranty on product sales.
 Product warranties are considered assurance-type warranties and are not considered to be separate performance obligations.
 Product revenue is recognized at the point in time when ownership of the goods is transferred, generally at the time of shipment to the customer.
 At the time product revenue is recognized, an accrual is established for estimated warranty expenses based on historical experience as well as anticipated product performance.

-The revenue recognized for Research and Development Services and Product Revenue was as follows:
+The revenue recognized for Research and Development Services and Product Revenue were as follows: